Feminist German Studies

 Please link to Project Muse when assigning these articles – every click supports Women in German!

-Note: Volumes prior to 2018 were published under the title Women in German Yearbook.
+Note: Volumes from 1985–2017 were published under the title Women in German Yearbook.

 Volume 39, 2023